-In August 2020, the FASB issued Account Standard Update ("ASU") 2020-06, "Debt - Debt with Conversion and Other Options (subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (subtopic 815-40)," which reduces the number of accounting models in ASC 470-20 that require separate accounting for embedded conversion features.
+In August 2020, the FASB issued Accounting Standards Update ("ASU") 2020-06, "Debt - Debt with Conversion and Other Options (subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (subtopic 815-40)," which reduces the number of accounting models in ASC 470-20 that require separate accounting for embedded conversion features.
 As a result, a convertible debt instrument will be accounted for as a single liability measured at its amortized cost as long as no other features require bifurcation and recognition as derivatives.
 By removing those separation models, the effective interest rate of convertible debt instruments will be closer to the coupon interest rate.
 Further, the diluted net income per share calculation for convertible instruments will require the Company to use the if-converted method.
 The treasury stock method should no longer be used to calculate diluted net income per share for convertible instruments.
-The amendment will be effective for the Company with annual period beginning January 1, 2022.
-The Company is currently evaluating the accounting, transition and disclosure requirements of the standard, however, the Company expects its interest expense will be reduced as a result of accounting for its convertible debt instruments as a single liability measured at its amortized cost.
+The Company will adopt the new guidance in the annual period beginning January 1, 2022, on a modified retrospective basis.
+On the date of adoption, the Company expects to record a net decrease to Additional paid-in capital by approximately \$207.9 million, net of tax to remove the equity component separately recorded for the conversion features associated with the convertible debt instruments and equity component associated with the issuance costs, an increase of approximately \$244.5 million in the carrying value of its convertible debt instrument to reflect the full principal amount of the Notes outstanding net of issuance costs, a decrease to deferred tax liability of approximately \$62.3 million, and a decrease of approximately \$25.7 million, net of tax to Accumulated deficit.
+These estimates could change as the Company continues to progress with the implementation of the standard.